History of Jordan: Iron Age

 At the same time, Israel and the Kingdom of Aram-Damascus competed for control of the Gilead.
-Around 720 BC Israel & Aram Damascus were conquered by the Neo-Assyrian Empire.
-The kingdoms of Ammon, Edom & Moab benefited from trade between Syria and Arabia when the Assyrians increasingly controlled the Levant.
+Around 720 BC Israel and Aram Damascus were conquered by the Neo-Assyrian Empire.
+Meanwhile, the kingdoms of Ammon, Edom and Moab benefited from trade between Syria and Arabia.
+In 701 BC, they submitted to the Assyrians to avoid retribution.
 Babylonians took over the Assyrians' empire after its disintegration in 627 BC.
 Although the kingdoms supported the Babylonians against Judah in the 597 BC sack of Jerusalem, they rebelled against Babylon a decade later.
 The kingdoms were reduced to vassals, a status they retained under the Persian and Hellenic Empires.
-By the beginning of Roman rule around 63 BC, the kingdoms of Ammon, Edom and Moab had lost their distinct identities, and were assimilated into the Roman culture.
-Some Edomites survived longer - driven by the Nabataeans, they had migrated to southern Judea, which became known as Idumaea; They were later converted to Judaism by the Hasmoneans.

 Classical period

 Alexander the Great's conquest of the Persian Empire in 332 BC introduced Hellenistic culture to the Middle East.
+Little is known about Greek/Macedonian control over the Levantine coast (southern Syria, Lebanon, Palestine) and Transjordan until 301 BCE, when the Ptolemies took control over this area.
 After Alexander's death in 323 BC, the empire split among his generals, and in the end much of Transjordan was disputed between the Ptolemies based in Egypt and the Seleucids based in Syria.
 By the late Hellenistic period, the area had a mixed population of Jews, Greeks, Nabataeans, other Arabs, and descendants of Ammonites.
 One of the best surviving structures from that period is Qasr al-Abd, a Hellenistic palace built by the Jewish Tobiad family, close to the village of Iraq al-Amir.The Nabataeans, nomadic Arabs based south of Edom, managed to establish an independent kingdom in the southern parts of Jordan in 169 BC by exploiting the struggle between the two Greek powers.
 The Jewish Hasmonean Kingdom also took advantage of the growing geopolitical vacuum, seizing the area east of the Jordan River valley.
 The Nabataean Kingdom gradually expanded to control much of the trade routes of the region, and it stretched south along the Red Sea coast into the Hejaz desert, up to as far north as Damascus, which it controlled for a short period (85–71) BC.
 The Nabataeans massed a fortune from their control of the trade routes, often drawing the envy of their neighbours.
+They also had monopolistic control over the Dead Sea.
 Petra, Nabataea's barren capital, flourished in the 1st century AD, driven by its extensive water irrigation systems and agriculture.
 The Nabataeans were also talented stone carvers, building their most elaborate structure, Al-Khazneh, in the first century AD.
 It is believed to be the mausoleum of the Arab Nabataean King Aretas IV.